-Using Fullness days to promote prosocial behaviour in the wider community:
+Using 'Fullness' days to promote prosocial behaviour in the wider community:

-- Offering our students, the opportunity to suggest fund raising charities, activities and learning opportunities on a half termly basis. - Supporting students to plan and execute these activities and taking time to celebrate the differences they made and the lessons they learnt. - Making sure these days include elements of planned fun.
+- Offering pupils the opportunity to suggest charities or causes the school community could raise funds for on a termly basis. - Supporting students to plan and execute these activities, taking time to celebrate the differences they made and the lessons they have learned. - Making sure these days include elements of planned fun.

-Using positive reports to identify and capture prosocial behaviour:
+Using Positive Passports (appendix B) to identify and capture pro-social behaviour:

-- a teacher, parent or student can request to go on a report to record the positive actions a child is taking in a school day.
-This can help to support a child to recognise when they are getting things right and to celebrate this with home and school. - These reports have been seen to have a greater impact than recording the antisocial behaviour.
+- a teacher, parent or pupil can request to go on a report to record the positive actions taking place in the school day.
+This can help to support a pupil to recognise when they are getting things right and to celebrate this with home and school. - We have found the use of Positive Passports have a greater impact than recording antisocial behaviours on a report.

 How will Edwinstree manage antisocial and unsocial behaviour within the school?

-Any member of staff faced with anti and unsocial behaviour is asked to de-escalate any antisocial behaviour, before then helping the child to understand why their behaviour was harmful and lastly to repair the harm done to relationships and people.
+Any member of staff faced with anti and unsocial behaviour is asked to de-escalate any antisocial behaviour before then helping the child to understand why their behaviour was harmful and, when appropriate, to repair the harm done to relationships and people.
 This strategy sits above any need for assigning blame and dispensing punishment.
-This approach is restorative and compassionate and places the Christian value of forgiveness at its core.
+This approach is restorative and compassionate and places the Christian value of Forgiveness and Justice at its core.
 We are clear as adults we still make mistakes so children are entitled to, but we must learn from our mistakes so that they are not repeated again.

-When antisocial behaviour is occurring the first expectation of a member of staff is to actively look to de-escalate the situation at Edwinstree staff are trained to use the following techniques:
+When antisocial behaviour is occurring, the first expectation of a member of staff is to actively look to de-escalate the situation and, at Edwinstree, staff are trained to use the following techniques: